FAQs

 Coffee/tea available all day

-Refrigerators and coolers are available (first come, first served)
+Refrigerators and coolers for food storage (first come, first served)

-Limited breakfast available (probably something like yogurt, granola, fruit, etc.)
+Limited breakfast (probably something like yogurt, granola, fruit, etc.)

 Assorted snacks (provided by the organizing team and kind community members who are driving and can pitch in)